-With over 200 species, Mammillaria is the largest genus in the cactus family and they are mostly native to Mexico and surrounding countries.
+With over 200 species, Mammillaria plants form the largest genus in the cactus family and they are mostly native to Mexico and surrounding countries.

 They vary in shape from taller spikes to rounded forms, some with ‘Woolley’ coatings.
 They are attractive in their own right however they also flower in summer to spring and the flowers are very unusual and attractive.

 Mammillaria plants grow well in containers, and require a well drained potting mix to grow well.
 They are best grown in good filtered light rather than strong direct sun.

 Widely grown in a position where the fascinating flowers can be shown off to effect, they can also be grown in a rock garden, as long as drainage is excellent and they get plenty of sun.

 - Growing Medium

 Use a free draining specialist cactus and succulent potting mix.
 It is best to repot specimens every 3 – 4 years.

 Water when in active growth and keep on the dry side in winter.
 Controlling winter moisture is the main problem with growing outdoors.
 In winter, plants grown indoors can be gently mist sprayed once every week or two to maintain a little humidity.